-If you change your spot more often when making music, a laptop for music production is highly recommended.
+If you change your spot more often when making music, buying a laptop for music production is highly recommended.
 Today’s laptops (notebooks) have enough power to mix your tracks properly and make music wherever you need or you want.

 On the market, we’ll find many models are suitable for making music.
 To know which laptops are best for music production, google for this for appropriate tests.
 Many notebooks are tested on different websites.